On the Complexity of Neural Computation in Superposition: Generalizing the constructions

 \section{Generalizing the constructions}

-We here demonstrate how the above algorithm can be extended to more general settings, adding the ability to structurally handle more than two active inputs, handle multiple layers, and handle the $k$-AND function.
+We here demonstrate how the above algorithm can be made efficient in terms of the number of bits required to represent the parameters, and also how it can be extended to more general settings, adding the ability to structurally handle more than two active inputs, handle multiple layers, and handle the $k$-AND function.